 Top Technology Trends for 2017

 2017 is now expected to be the year in which VR and AR experience widespread adoption within the enterprise.
-According to a report by Tech Pro, 67% of businesses are considering using AR in the future, while 47% are considering VR for the future.
+According to a report from Tech Pro, 67% of businesses are considering using AR in the future.
+Additionally, 47% are considering VR for the future.

-Business leaders are looking at how they can utilise these technologies to deliver an enhanced customer and business experience through the like of 360° tours, interactive training initiatives, advanced communications, and cutting-edge prototyping.
+Business leaders are looking at how they can utilise these technologies to deliver an enhanced customer and business experience.
+This can be achieved through the like of 360° tours, interactive training initiatives, advanced communications, and cutting-edge prototyping.

-Throughout 2016 we have seen some of the worst online security breaches ever, and while large organisations are putting up a good fight against cyber criminals, good is no longer good enough.
-Going forward it’s an issue that must be driven from the top down, and while IT security may not fall within the remit of CxOs, they are beginning to understand the importance it will have on their business goals.
+Going forward, it’s an issue that must be driven from the top down.
+While IT security may not fall within the remit of CEOs, they are beginning to understand the importance it will have on their business goals.

 Key technologies such as video conferencing, cloud computing and IP telephony have revolutionised the way in which we work, providing employees with the tools they need to stay connected, wherever they are.

-Flexible working is becoming a fundamental part of the modern workplace and is becoming a key decision factor for new employees when considering a place of work.
-It’s now down to business owners to make sure they have the right technology in place to support the changing needs of their employees.
+Flexible working is becoming a fundamental part of the modern workplace.
+What’s more, it is now a key decision factor for new employees when considering a place of work.
+So, it’s down to business owners to make sure they have the right technology in place to support the changing needs of their employees.